 This usually happens if you don’t enter the URL correctly or there’s an issue on the website.
 Double-check to see if you got the URL right or perhaps look into the site undergoing maintenance.

 Where Do I Get Kodi?

-I have several tutorials that can walk you through how to install Kodi on Android TV’s and TV boxes, as well as how to install it on FireSticks and the FireTV Cube.
+I have several tutorials that can walk you through how to install Kodi on Android TVs and TV boxes, and how to install it on FireSticks and the FireTV Cube.